How can I apply?

 Do you give refunds if the child drops out?

-We will refund all fees paid in advance with 30 days notice.
+In certain circumstances we can refund fees paid in advance with 30 days notice.
 After 31 March we do not accept cancellation notice for the current school year.

 What meals do you provide?

-We serve healthy morning and afternoon snacks – a variety of fruits, full-grain biscuits, muesli bars, sandwiches, etc. Hot lunch is provided daily by our catering at extra cost of 5 leva per day.
-Alternatively, parents can bring their own lunch.
+We serve healthy morning and afternoon snacks – a variety of fruits, full-grain crackers, muesli, sandwiches, etc. Hot lunch is provided daily by our catering at extra cost of 5,50 leva per day.
+Parents can bring their own lunch for children who have special dietary requirements.

 Can we attend less than 5 full days a week?

 For children aged 2 and 3 we offer a choice of half or full day attendance.
 If you opt for the half day attendance plan you can choose to come three full days instead for the same price.
 Children aged 4 or 5 can attend full time only.

 We are not native speakers.
 How will my child learn English?